13 Visualising data with ggplot2

 observe that some labels are overlapped.
 There is a fantastic package

-plots and places the overlapped
+ggrepel which works for ggplot2 plots and places the overlapped

 labels in a nicer way.
 See figure 13.32.